Nichelle Nichols: On A Journey To Greater Than Herself

 Just two weeks in recovery after suffering a stroke in the late summer of 2015, Nichelle says, “I am feeling the best that I felt in a very long time,” Nichols said, smiling.

 Nichols added that there’s been no loss of mobility in the wake of her stroke, telling Entertainment Tonight, “I am as wild and woolly as I have ever been.”

 The acclaimed actress says that she was able to get past her illness using a coping technique she learned from her parents.

 “Things I can’t deal with and have no say over, I deny them,” Nichols explained.
 “And strangely enough most times they go away.
 So this was one of those times.”

 But she recognizes that simply denying something won’t always work, and sometimes you have to fight hard to get past obstacles.

 “Yeah, I am a fighter,” Nichols said.
 “Don’t be messing with my game.
 My game is my career.”

 And what a great, long career Nichols continues to have.

-Nichols recalls that some of her fans in the South confessed that they were not allowed to watch Star Trek during that time because the show was integrated.
+Nichols, now 85, recalls that some of her fans in the South confessed that they were not allowed to watch Star Trek during that time because the show was integrated.
 She also performed the first inter-racial kiss on national television, which is one of many behind the scene stories of the show.